 Visit a specific grocery store’s website to find out if there’s a discounted item you need.
 Stores with social media pages also post such information there.
 Another option would be to check out billboards, sale flyers, and other print ads.

 You might notice some trends and have an idea of which time of the year different groceries go on sale.
-Wouldn’t it feel great being among the first people to grab such discounts?
+Wouldn’t it feel great to be among the first people to grab such discounts?

 7. Eat before grocery shopping.